-A difference can be drawn between free and paid methods of attracting traffic.
+A difference can be drawn between organic and paid methods of attracting traffic.
 Paid methods require actual money but they tend to take less effort and are easier to implement.
-And free methods are not exactly free, either.
+And organic methods are not exactly free, either.
 They demand a considerable amount of time and effort even if you’re not directly paying for anything.

-If we look at free traffic, the most common methods include content creation and SEO.
+If we look at organic traffic, the most common methods include content creation and SEO.

 You can create valuable content on different platforms such as social media channels, blogs, and YouTube.
 The key point here is that your content offers value to your audience.
 Converting them is highly unlikely unless you’ve established yourself as an expert in your chosen niche.

 You can also post excerpts or snippets from your website content on social media and link to the original content.
 This content repurposing is a good strategy for affiliate marketers who want to direct traffic from social media to their website.

 SEO refers to optimizing your website so that it ranks higher in search engines.
 There are many different SEO techniques, and if you want to read more about them, you may check our earlier post about SEO techniques on our main Supermetrics blog.